-More than 99.9% of AICL's gross written premium in the financial year 2017/18 was from contracts written in the United Kingdom, with the remainder from contracts written in the Republic of Ireland.
-AICL stopped writing business in the Republic of Ireland on 30 June 2017.
+All of AICL's gross written premium in the financial year 2018/19 was from contracts written in the United Kingdom.
+AICL no longer writes business in the Republic of Ireland.

 AICL also undertakes the handling of large third party personal injury claims, reinsurance purchase, investment, reserving and the arrangement and monitoring of its distribution and claims handling parties.
 All other activities are outsourced, including most claims handling activities.